alltrust/Portfolio/utils/about/about-me.md

 -Tell me more about that.

 ##### ALDO
 -I've been a soccer athlete most of my life- my whole family's played.
 Really enjoyed working in a team dynamic where everyone's working together to achieve the same goal- we worked hard day in and day out, we were critical of each other and we learned a lot from having high expectations of one another.
-This inspired me to become high-performance coach at a Toronto academy- where our aim is to put student athletes on a path to achieving scholarhsip opportunities.
+This inspired me to become high-performance coach at Toronto based academy- where our aim is to put student athletes on a path to achieving scholarhsip opportunities.

 ##### ORNSTEIN
 -Sounds to me like you're a great teamplayer, who's constantly learning from your peers and your students.
 Guess I can say you're also open to feedback and criticism considering you're used to that competitive environment.